 As embodiments of the Christian faith, Episcopal schools are created to be communities that honor, celebrate and worship God as the center of life.
 They are created to be models of God’s love and grace.
 They are created to serve God in Christ in all persons, regardless of origin, background, ability, or religion.
 They are created to “strive for justice and peace among all people and to respect the dignity of every human being.”
 These principles are the basis on which identity and vocation are to be defined in Episcopal schools.

-St. John’s School was started 55 years ago by a group of parishioners from St. John’s Church who wanted to provide a superior education based on Christian principles.
+St. John’s School was started in 1962 by a group of parishioners from St. John’s Church who wanted to provide a superior education based on Christian principles.
 With the addition of the Upper School, a college prep curriculum was introduced.
 In keeping with the covenant of the original founders of the school, we continue to teach religion to all of our students in Lower and Middle School.
 We also have weekly worship services for Lower School students and biweekly services for those students in the Middle and Upper Schools.

 The tradition of most Episcopal Schools in the United States, is that we are not solely a community for Christians.
 We consider ourselves fortunate to be populated by a rich variety of human beings, from increasingly diverse religious, cultural, and economic backgrounds.
 We honor these differences as we learn from each other.